 Accessories & Packages

 The extra brushes you can buy have different names like ‘floss action’ and ‘precision’ clean.
-I can’t comment on these other 6 heads as I haven’t used them, but it’s good to know that options are available for people who want harder or softer bristles.
+I can’t comment on these other 6 heads as I haven’t used them, but it’s good to know these options are available for people who want harder or softer bristles.

 Pros & Cons